Way-Yuhao/ISLAND/README.md

 | Seattle |:heavy_check_mark: |:heavy_check_mark: |
 | Denver | :heavy_check_mark:|:heavy_check_mark:|
 | Oklahoma City | :heavy_check_mark:| :heavy_check_mark:|
+All regions above are geo-referenced.
+We are dealing with a slight projection misalignment with the geo-referenced outputs.

 ## Generate Your Own Timelapse of Surface Temperature